-NetWare 3.x, 4.x, 5/5.1- Advanced Settings
+NetWare 3.x - Advanced Settings

 The actual procedures for configuring the machine vary depending on whether the Network Interface Board is configured as a print server or as a remote printer.
-This section describes how to configure the machine in the NetWare 3.x, 4.x, 5/5.1 environment.
+This section describes how to configure the machine in the NetWare 3.x environment.